sagemathinc/cocalc-doc/source/teaching-nbgrader.rst

 Collect the assignment
 ======================

-In the .course file under "Assignments", click ``Collect...`` to distribute the homework to students.
+In the .course file under "Assignments", click ``Collect...`` to collect homework from students.

 Option: Skip entering grades
 ============================